Ancient Rome: Games and recreation

 Chariot racing was extremely popular among all classes.
 In Rome, these races were usually held at the Circus Maximus, which had been purpose-built for chariot and horse-racing and, as Rome's largest public place, was also used for festivals and animal shows.
-It could seat around 150,000 people; The charioteers raced in teams, identified by their colours.
-The track was divided lengthwise by a barrier that contained obelisks, temples, statues and lap-counters.
-The best seats were at the track-side, close to the action; they were reserved for Senators.
-Behind them sat the equites (knights), and behind the knights were the plebs (commoners) and non-citizens.
-The donor of the games sat on a high platform in the stands alongside images of the gods, visible to all.
-Large sums were bet on the outcomes of races.
-Some Romans offered prayers and sacrifices on behalf of their favourites, or illegally laid curses on the opposing teams, and some aficionados were members of extremely, even violently partisan circus factions.
+It could seat around 150,000 people.

 Technology

 Ancient Rome boasted impressive technological feats, using many advancements that were lost in the Middle Ages and not rivalled again until the 19th and 20th centuries.
 An example of this is insulated glazing, which was not invented again until the 1930s.
 Many practical Roman innovations were adopted from earlier Greek designs.
 Advancements were often divided and based on craft.
 Artisans guarded technologies as trade secrets.

 Roman civil engineering and military engineering constituted a large part of Rome's technological superiority and legacy, and contributed to the construction of hundreds of roads, bridges, aqueducts, public baths, theatres and arenas.
 Many monuments, such as the Colosseum, Pont du Gard, and Pantheon, remain as testaments to Roman engineering and culture.

 The Romans were renowned for their architecture, which is grouped with Greek traditions into "Classical architecture".
 Although there were many differences from Greek architecture, Rome borrowed heavily from Greece in adhering to strict, formulaic building designs and proportions.
 Aside from two new orders of columns, composite and Tuscan, and from the dome, which was derived from the Etruscan arch, Rome had relatively few architectural innovations until the end of the Republic.